-Our mother and child health care program in Tonkolili continues to support Magburaka district hospital and eight peripheral health care units, with improvements to infection prevention and control measures and water and sanitation systems, donations of drugs and staff training.
-As well as assisting with referrals from the health care units, we offered family planning sessions, psychosocial support, and medical treatment to victims of sexual and gender-based violence.
+In Tonkolili district, we support Magburaka district hospital and nine peripheral health units, with improvements to infection prevention and control measures and water and sanitation systems.
+We also support the supply of essential drugs, and staff training.
+Our services include family planning, prevention of mother-to-child transmission of HIV, psychosocial support, and medical treatment for victims of sexual and gender-based violence.